Do Your Feet Tingle, Burn Or Go Numb?

 Symptoms of peripheral neuropathy can vary, so it's important to know what to look for.

-Being unable to “feel” your feet or having a heavy pins-and-needles sensation is a hallmark of peripheral neuropathy or damage to the peripheral nervous system.
+Having a heavy pins-and-needles sensation is a hallmark of peripheral neuropathy or damage to the peripheral nervous system.
+However, some patients feel as if a sock is rolled up on the bottom of their feet.

 The nervous system is the body's way of transmitting information from the brain and spinal cord to the entire rest of the body.